writethedocs/www/docs/organizer-guide/newsletter/editorial-guidelines.rst

 One last big picture thing, before we hit a few nuts-and-bolts points: Remember that the newsletter is governed by the `WTD Code of Conduct <http://www.writethedocs.org/code-of-conduct/>`_ just like any other part of the community.
 (In fact, even more strenuously since it's coming from the organization directly.)
 So if you run across anything that's even minorly dicey, with regards to the CoC, omit it from your story.

 Some notes on the mechanics:

 * Each story should be 250 words maximum
 * Titles are in sentence case
 * Hyperlinks should be plain text (i.e. use descriptive text, rather than the URL, to attach the link to)
 * The proper, branded capitalization for WTD is 'Write the Docs', not 'Write The Docs'.
 This note is mostly here for Kelly O'Brien's benefit, because she can't remember to save her life.
 * Linking to outside resources is great (blog posts, podcasts, online guides, etc.)
 * Avoid direct quotes from participants

-*NOTE: If there is something you feel strongly we should quote, we'll need to check with the person first, and then attribute it.*
+.. note:: If there is something you feel strongly we should quote, we'll need to check with the person first, and then attribute it.*